 There is no denying integrity and confidentiality of data has turned to be one of the biggest online concerns.
 Likewise, the increase in number of DNS leak issues has added fuel to the fire when it comes to exploring various measures that relate to secure web browsing.

-What is DNS and how it Works?
+What is DNS and how does it Work?

 DNS is a Domain Name System that allows your devices to communicate with the internet system appropriately.
 In the absence of DNS, the internet will not work and provide you the required browsing results.

-Whether you use Windows, Mac, Android or iOS, all devices have an IP address.
+Whether you use Windows, Mac, Android, or iOS, all devices have an IP address.
 This IP address helps computer systems or devices in working and recognizing together.
 Furthermore, it aids your browser in identifying the devices to whom results should be delivered.

 Image Credit: TechNet

 If you enter a URL www.vpnranks.com into your browser then the browser will send the request to your DNS server.
 Hence, the DNS server transfers the request to IP address set up for that particular domain name.

 Through IP address, your browser shows your desired website in no time.

 What is a DNS Leak and how can it affect us?

 At times, a VPN is unable to secure user device’s DNS query despite the rest of internet traffic is masked through VPN tunnel.
 You may term this situation as a DNS leak.
 As a result, online snoopers or other unwanted personnel can trace your online activities.